ignatiusmb/elements/README.md

 > A collection of hassle-free and ready-to-use functional components made with Svelte.
 [Feather](https://feathericons.com/) icons included.

-Elements is a Svelte component library consisting of various essential, functional, and pre-styled components.
-Created with DRY principle in mind as well as utilizing Svelte being a compiler.
+Elements is a Svelte component library consisting of various essential, mostly functional, and some pre-styled components.
+Create your own or use pre-existing, uniquely styled components and still get all the benefits from Elements.
+By utilizing [Svelte `<slot>`](https://svelte.dev/docs#slot), we're able to integrate our components while still getting the benefits of scoped styles and not having to worry about global styling modifiers or how to integrate components.

 Elements is not a(nother) UI library / components library adhering to specific design language or certain guidelines.
 Though Elements has some generic components, the focus is mostly on its functionality.
 There's already a ton of UI libraries with various buttons, cards, menus, and other components in one complete package if you're looking for that kind of stuff.